1 – Introduction

 All of this means, of course, that Earth, the solar system, and the universe had a definite Beginning.
 And that Beginning is what the Genesis account is all about.
 Evolution theory, on the other hand, makes it all sound hazy, as if there were no Beginning, and offers the vague suggestion that the natural world itself is eternal.

-To draw humans away from their Creator is, of course, the aim of the forces of spiritual Darkness.
+To draw humanity away from the Creator is, of course, the aim of the forces of spiritual Darkness.
 And if we can’t be persuaded to believe the natural world is eternal, the next best thing is to make the Beginning sound vague and extraordinarily long ago, while applying the veneer of “science” to make it seem valid.

-But if God is real and if He’s what He’s supposed to be – a competent and caring Being – He would not neglect to leave His created beings with a record of how things got started.
+But if God is real and if He’s what He’s supposed to be – a competent and caring Being – He would not be so negligent as to leave His created beings without a record of how things got started.
 Of course, the forces of spiritual Darkness, while aiming to establish their kingdom on Earth, have worked hard to discredit or hide this information in hopes of drawing the world away from their Creator.